 Simply click “Templates” in the left panel, then double-click on a template you want to use.

+For Team and Business subscriptions, there are different types of templates.
 In the top-left, you’ll see a drop-down with four types of templates:

 Brand Templates: These are core to your brand and are commonly used by your users.
 Most of your templates will be found here because you can fully customize the category bar on the left.

 Personal Templates: Any templates you create will be found here.

 Shared Templates: If someone shared a template with you, you can find them in this section.